The Story of Israel

 In the Bible, Joshua 12:21 and Judges 1:27 mention Megiddo as one of the Canaanite cities that were not conquered at first.
 By Solomon’s time, Israel ruled there.
 Later two Israelite kings died there, Ahaziah (2 Kings 9:27) and Josiah (2 Kings 23:29).

 At the ruins of Megiddo today you can see an ancient Canaanite altar (circle of stones) and a tunnel which allowed the city to access water outside the walls in times of siege.
 The tunnel is 120 feet deep and over 200 feet long.

 New Testament connection:

 John wrote his letter to Christians in the last decade of the first century, specifically to seven churches in Asia Minor (modern-day Turkey).
 These churches were suffering persecution from the Roman empire and the Jewish community (Rev. 2:9-10).
-For John’s readers, the book served a two-fold purpose: its pastoral message was to encourage those who were suffering and facing martyrdom; its doctrinal message was to emphasize the ultimate victory over evil that Christ had already won on the cross.
+For John’s readers, the book served a two-fold purpose: to encourage those who were suffering persecution for their faith, and to emphasize the ultimate victory over evil that Christ had already won on the cross.